 This course takes place in the classroom, please follow this link to find out what we are doing to keep you safe: Staying COVID-19 secure at City Lit

 What is the course about?

-Are you an actor or other public speaker stuck in a regional or international accent?
-Would you like to learn how to speak Standard English (also known as Received Pronunciation) ?
+Do you feel stuck in a regional or international accent?
+Would you like to learn how to speak Standard English?
 This course is not for speakers of other languages who should take English Pronunciation courses instead.

 What will we cover?

 Vowel formations of Standard English

 By the end of this course you should be able to...

 Identify the placement for Standard English vowel sounds that you can practise further